 Sunday morning we decided to rent bicycles from the RCN park and make our way around the left side of the National park that went on further than the walking route.
 Cycling of course was much faster and easier as the national park had a bike path.
 We discovered the left side had some beautiful lakes and a better place to spot birds.

 We finished our enjoyable weekend with a late night cycle to watch the sunset.
 For the whole weekend we had reached up to 52 thousand steps on my Fitbit, which is interesting to see.
-Dwingeloo is the perfect relaxing place for a weekend away.
+Our weekend at Dwingelderveld is the perfect relaxing place for a short weekend away.

 *This trip took place in 2016